Estimators

 - solves for free energies iteratively

-- returns a full
+- returns an

 Types: